solidpixel/solidpixel.github.io/_posts/2022-07-21-vertexpacking.md

 inputs that contribute to position calculation, interleaved together.
 The second stream should contain all of the other attributes, interleaved together.

 The second stream will only be fetched for visible vertices which is only half the time in the best case (facing test), and often far less than this (large batches that end up only partially on-screen).
-This is a considerable memory bandwidth saving over fully interleaved, and marginally more efficient than fully deinterleaved.
+This is a considerable memory bandwidth saving over fully interleaved, and more efficient than fully deinterleaved.

 *EDIT* I should mention it's best to pack both streams in to the same buffer;
 this reduces the number of buffer descriptors the hardware has to worry about.